Python: regex, concurrency

 Concurrency:

-converting your single process single threaded program has been pretty easy.
+In python with in built modules multiprocessing and concurrent converting your single process single threaded program has been pretty easy.

 For example: Simple Example to convert any list comprehension to execute “concurrently”